Jordonbc/HarmonyLink/README.md

 ## HarmonyLink: View

 To view the API in action, check out [HarmonyLink: View](https://github.com/Jordonbc/HarmonyLinkView).
-This sister project provides a comprehensive interface to see what the API is doing in real-time.
+This sister project provides a comprehensive interface to see what data the API is providing.

 ## Showcasing HarmonyLink